 Pushing her cart back to the car, Sharalyn passed a nail salon.
 She had been born just a bit before weekly manicures had become necessities rather than self-indulgence.
-But she thought of Dr. Darmen’s question “Would you like to be happy?” and considered that, yes, maybe she would, and maybe a massage mani/pedi was a start, so she hauled the groceries into the rear of the little SUV and walked back toward the dirt-streaked plate-glass storefront that exclaimed, “Walk-ins welcome!”
+But she thought of Dr. Burman’s question “Would you like to happy?” and considered that, yes, maybe she would, and maybe a mani–pedi was a start, so she hauled the groceries into the rear of the little SUV and walked back toward the streaked plate-glass storefront that exclaimed, “Walk-ins welcome!”

 “What you like?” she asked Sharalyn.